Mars bar

 Chocolate bar produced by Mars Inc.

 Mars, commonly known as a Mars bar, is a chocolate bar produced by Mars Inc., consisting of caramel and nougat coated with milk chocolate.
-It was first manufactured in 1932 in England by Forrest Mars Sr. modelled after his father's Milky Way bar.
+It was first manufactured in 1932 in England by Forrest Mars Sr., modelled after his father's Milky Way bar.

-An alternative version of the bar was produced in the United States with nougat and toasted almonds covered in milk chocolate, and later also with caramel, sold in cream-coloured packaging.
+A chocolate bar called Mars Bar was produced in the United States with nougat and toasted almonds covered in milk chocolate, and later also with caramel, sold in cream-coloured packaging.
 This was discontinued in 2002, then revived in a slightly different form the following year under the name "Snickers Almond".

-Description
+History

 The Mars bar was first manufactured in Slough, England, in 1932 by Forrest Mars Sr., son of American candy maker Frank C. Mars.
 He modelled the Mars bar after his father's Milky Way bar, which was already popular in the US, adjusting the recipe to better suit European tastes.
 He had a staff of twelve people, and originally advertised it as using Cadbury's chocolate couverture.
-As a result, the "British" Mars bar (also labeled the "European", "Global" or "Original" Mars bar) is considered to be a version of the American Milky Way bar, with only a slight sweeter taste.
+As a result, the "British" Mars bar (also labelled the "European", "Global" or "Original" Mars bar) is considered to be a version of the American Milky Way bar, with only a slightly sweeter taste.